 If the Company is unable to continue in operational existence in the foreseeable future, the Company may be unable to discharge its liabilities in the normal course of business and adjustments may have to be made to reflect the situation that assets, in particularly the rig of the Company, may need to be realised other than in the normal course of business and at amounts which could differ significantly from the amounts at which they are currently recorded in the balance sheets.
-In addition, the Company may has to reclassify non-current assets to current assets.
+In addition, the Company may has to reclassify non-current assets and liabilities to current assets and liabilities respectively.
 The financial statements do not include any adjustment which may arise from these uncertainties.

-2. Amounts due from immediate and intermediate holding corporations
+2. Amounts due from immediate holding corporation

-As disclosed in Note 19 to the financial statements, the amounts due from the immediate and intermediate holding corporations amounting to US\$38,488,000 and US\$60,767,000 (2021: US\$38,486,000 and US\$74,630,000) respectively.
+As disclosed in Note 16 to the financial statements, the amounts due from the immediate holding corporation amounting to US\$72,720,000 (2021: US\$72,712,000).
 Management has determined that no impairment is required as there was no significant increase in credit risk.

-Based on the latest financial performance and position of the immediate and intermediate holding corporations as well as other information made available to us, we are unable to obtain sufficient appropriate audit evidence in respect of the management's assessment of the expected credit losses associated with the amounts due from the immediate and intermediate holding corporations as at 31 March 2022.
-Consequently, we are unable to determine whether any adjustments in respect of the carrying amounts of the amounts due from the immediate and intermediate holding corporations as at 31 March 2022 are necessary.
+Based on the latest financial performance and position of the immediate holding corporation as well as other information made available to us, we are unable to obtain sufficient appropriate audit evidence in respect of the management's assessment of the expected credit losses associated with the amounts due from the intermediate holding corporation as at 31 March 2022.
+Consequently, we are unable to determine whether any adjustments in respect of the carrying amounts of the amounts due from the immediate holding corporation as at 31 March 2022 are necessary.